 As a retirement savings vehicle, a TFSA builds an income source that’s tax-free and doesn’t affect eligibility for Old Age Security (OAS) benefits.

-Once the use is determined, we’ll recommend which investments suit your objective and risk tolerance.
+Remember, how you want to use your TFSA is the first step to deciding what sort of investments you want to hold.
+Once the use is determined, we can recommend which investments suit your objective and risk tolerance.

-Your TFSA investments may change when your objective’s time horizon shortens.
+Your TFSA investments may change when your objectives or time horizon shortens.
 For example, a TFSA for education savings typically becomes more conservative as secondary school graduation approaches.
-And your investments may change greatly when your objective changes.
-That TFSA for education savings?
-When your child graduates from university, your TFSA may become a growth-oriented account for your retirement.
+And once your child graduates from university?
+Your TFSA may become a growth-oriented account for your retirement.

-Contact us if you wish to discuss how your TFSA stays aligned with your evolving investment goals.
+Contact us if you wish to discuss how to keep your TFSA aligned with your evolving investment goals.